 If you filed for bankruptcy or consumer proposal and financed or leased your car, we can help you keep your car as long as you are current with your car payment.

-A Licensed Insolvency Trustee (formally Trustee in Bankruptcy) can take a look at your budget and determine whether there are enough funds to continue to support your car loan.
+A Licensed Insolvency Trustee (formerly called a Trustee in Bankruptcy) can take a look at your budget and determine whether there are enough funds to continue to support your car loan.
 If you cannot maintain lease or financing payments, you may want to return the car to the lender and look for a less expensive alternative.

 Is Your Car Financed or Leased?